-Columbia's Public Safety Officers will escort students door to door to or from any of the University buildings on the Medical Center campus or at private residences on Haven Avenue, Fort Washington Avenue, or on Broadway from West 163rd to West 178th Street.
+Columbia's Public Safety Officers will escort students door to door to or from any of the University buildings on the Medical Center campus or at private residences on Haven Avenue, Fort Washington Avenue, or on Broadway from West 163rd to West 178th Street, between the hours of 6:00 p.m. and 6:00 a.m.
 To request this service, please call 212-305-8100.